Getting ready to buy a dog crate for your pooch?

 - Lots of ventilation and open line of sight

 - Great for potty training – removable tray is easy to clean

 Best For: Dogs who like to be part of the action and see what’s happening.
 Also notably beneficial for owners in warmer climates due to increased ventilation.

 Most plastic crates are designed for smaller dogs and double as a carrier.
-Certain plastic dog crates can even be used for airplane travel – although there are certain requirements that must be met.
+Certain plastic dog crates can even be used for airplane travel in the cargo hold – although there are certain requirements that must be met.

 Plastic crates can’t be collapsed very easily, although they can be disassembled with a bit of effort when not in use.

 Plastic crates aren’t ideal for ventilation – some have hard plastic on all sides except for the door, which is usually meshed wire.
 On the other hand, this structure also means better insulation, so this design is especially well suited for colder climates.

 If you do choose to go with a plastic crate, you may want to consider opting for one with additional holes in the sides of the plastic for added ventilation – especially if you plan on using this crate for air travel, as this is actually one of the requirements for airplane approved crates.